nogibjj/rust-tutorial/small-rust-tutorial/src/preface.md

 * Pragmatic AI Labs: [https://paiml.com](https://paiml.com)
 * [Subscribe to the Pragmatic AI Labs YouTube Channel (New Content Weekly)](https://www.youtube.com/channel/UCNDfiL0D1LUeKWAkRE1xO5Q)

-⚡ Fun facts: I was as a bouncer in college with former UFC Champion Chuck Liddell.
-Early in my career I worked on the [movie Avatar while living in New Zealand](https://www.imdb.com/name/nm2104112/?ref_=fn_al_nm_1).
+⚡ Fun facts: I was a bouncer in college with former UFC Champion Chuck Liddell.
+Early in my career, I worked on the [movie Avatar while living in New Zealand](https://www.imdb.com/name/nm2104112/?ref_=fn_al_nm_1).
 I used to play basketball with Adam Sandler at lunch when I worked at Sony Imageworks in Los Angeles, CA.